Jahia/jahia-starter-template-components/jahia-starter-template/README.md

 3. Page Composer only mode: loads css files in `Edit` mode only.
     * Navigate to `jContent => Media/files/assets/pageComposerOnly` to upload these files.

-We always load css files first followed by js files.
-Both css and js files are sorted alphabetically by file name.
-Note that all applicable assets for a given mode and asset type (css or js) are first collected and then sorted.
+We always load css files first followed by js files in each mode.
+Both css and js files per mode are sorted alphabetically by file name.

+Note: that all applicable assets for a given mode and asset type (css or js) are first collected and then sorted.

+Note: the order of mode by increasing priority is global, preview/live, page override, and page composer.

 For Example:

-``If you provide A.js and D.js as global js files and B.js and C.js as preview and live mode files, they will be loaded in this order: A.js, B.js, C.js and D.js in `Preview` and `Live` modes.
+``If you provide A.js and D.js as global js files and B.js and C.js as preview and live mode files, they will be loaded in this order: A.js, D.js, B.js and C.js in `Preview` and `Live` modes.
 Only A.js and D.js will be loaded in `Edit` mode. ``

 ### Custom Scripts and Page Specific Files.